 Bowel Cancer Awareness Month is an annual initiative of Bowel Cancer Australia running throughout the month of June (1-30), to raise public awareness of a disease that claims the lives of 77 Australians every week.

 Bowel cancer is the second most common type of newly diagnosed cancer in Australia affecting both men and women almost equally and is Australia's second biggest cancer killer after lung cancer.

 Red Apple Day

-A highlight of Bowel Cancer Awareness Month is Red Apple Day (the third Wednesday in June each year), where Australians are encouraged to support the vital work of Bowel Cancer Australia through the purchase of a Bowel Cancer Awareness Ribbon and apple themed fundraising events.
+A highlight of Bowel Cancer Awareness Month is Red Apple Day (Wednesday, 22nd June 2016), where Australians are encouraged to support the vital work of Bowel Cancer Australia through the purchase of a Bowel Cancer Awareness Ribbon and apple themed fundraising events.
 Read More

 Bowel Cancer Awareness Packs